RobertMyles/tidyRSS/README.md

-It is easy to use as it only has one function, `tidyfeed()`, which takes two arguments, the url of the feed and a logical flag for whether you want a geoRSS feed returned as a simple features dataframe or not.
+It is easy to use as it only has one function, `tidyfeed()`, which takes two arguments, the url of the feed and a logical flag for whether you want a geoRSS feed returned as a simple features dataframe or not (there's a third, which is simply a config list passed off to `httr::GET()`.
 Running this function will return a tidy data frame of the information contained in the feed.
 If the url is not an rss or atom feed, it will return an error message.